ralna/GALAHAD/doc/C/rst-dir/arc_functions.rst

 		  On initial entry, status must be set to 1.

-		  Possible exit are:
+		  Possible exit values are:

-		  * 0. The run was succesful
+		  * 0. The run was successful